Download the complete CBA (PDF format, 709KB)

 Section 4

 A. The Employer will maintain an Upward Mobility Program.
 The goal of the Upward Mobility Program is to provide opportunities for employees to advance so as to perform at their highest potential consistent with the needs of the Employer.
-Subject to these needs and available resources, an Upward Mobility Program will be designed to provide certain current SEC employees with the opportunity to expand their career and promotion potential through a systematic, planned approach for career progression.
+Subject to the Employer’s needs and available resources, an Upward Mobility Program will continue to be designed to provide certain current SEC employees with the opportunity to expand their career and promotion potential through a systematic, planned approach for career progression.

-The Agency agrees that the Upward Mobility Program can be enhanced by providing tailored guidance, mentoring, and training in instances where it may be beneficial to help employees pursue these opportunities.
-The program will be made consistent with the requirements of the position, the selectees' talents and aptitudes, subject to available resources.
+B. The Upward Mobility Program will provide tailored guidance, mentoring, and training in instances where it may be beneficial to help employees pursue career progression.
+The program will continue to focus on the requirements of the position and the selectees' talents and aptitudes, subject to available resources.

-C. After implementation of the Upward Mobility Program, the Labor-Management Forum shall monitor the program and make recommendations for any modifications to the program.
-Additionally, the Forum shall recommend objective metrics for evaluating the effectiveness of the program.
+C. OHR will continue to implement the Upward Mobility Program and the NLMRC shall monitor and make recommendations for any modifications to the program.

 D. The Employer will post seven Upward Mobility opportunities in the first year of this agreement, seven in the second year, and six in the third year for existing employees in lower graded positions.